websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_09.rst

 .. note ::

-    TODO: Currently there is not possibility to add and edit question choices inline from the question page.
-This will change in the future versions.
+    TODO: Currently, it is not possible to add and edit choices from the question page.
+This will change in a future version.

 Some examples how to customize and override views in admin interfaces